madinatt/E-commerce/README.md

 ## Conclusion

 Feel free to explore the code and analysis in the provided notebooks.
-Your feedback and contributions are greatly appreciated!
+Your feedback and contributions are greatly appreciated!.

 *Note: Insert any relevant badges, installation instructions, or project-specific details as needed.*